-Revision "N" is the eighth generation of the SandMath module.
-Many important architectural changes are added; such as a dual bank-switched configuration for each of its two pages, and thus tripling is initial size to 24k - and yet not changing its original 8k footprint.
+Revision "4x4" is the tenth generation of the SandMath module.
+It adds many important architectural changes; such as a dual bank-switched configuration for each of its two pages, and thus multiplying is initial size four-fold, to 32k in total - without changing its original 8k footprint.
 The benefits obtained with this layout are easy to see: more functions and programs are now available.
 However double storage space doesn't mean duplicating the number of functions for several reasons: